rlucioni/recipes/cookbook/food/green-chicken-chili.md

 3. Blend salsa verde, garlic, jalapeños, cilantro until smooth.
 Reserve.
 4. Chop chicken into bite-size chunks.
 Transfer chicken and sauce to a pot.
 5. Add cumin, ground chipotle, black pepper, dried oregano, and kosher salt.
 Add splash of water used to rinse out blender.
 6. Stir and bring to a simmer.
-Simmer until chicken is tender, about an hour.
+Simmer until chicken is tender, about 30 minutes.
 7. Stir in beans and let them heat through, about 10 minutes.
 Season to taste.

 Garnish with sour cream.